Startrex/medusa-chess/README.md

 The combination of a magical smart board where pieces move by themselves like Square Off, AI chess engines like Leela Chess Zero, and voice feedback is like a childhood dream coming true.

 Hope you enjoy Medusa as much as I do.
-Please feel free to join our <a href="https://discord.gg/ZYAj4FJ">Medusa Chess</a> channel on Discord.
+Please feel free to join our <a href="https://discord.gg/ZYAj4FJ">Medusa Chess channel</a> on Discord.

 Note: Medusa currently only supports Square Off board, and should work with any UCI chess engine - tested with Leela Chess Zero and Stockfish.